 The standards and interpretations that are issued, but not yet effective, up to the date of issuance of the Company's financial statements are disclosed below.
 The Company intends to adopt these standards, if applicable, when they become effective.
-The Company has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective
+The Company has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.

-Amendments to IAS 1: Amended by Classification of Liabilities as Current or Non-Current (Effective for annual periods beginning on or after 1 January 2022)
+Classification of Liabilities as Current or Non-current - Amendments to IAS (Effective for annual periods beginning on or after 01 January 2023)